Title: | Covariate-Varying Networks |

 and title

-This function generates different weight matrices, .
+This function generates different weight matrices for two external covariates, .

 There are several types: